Misinformation in the COVID-19 Era Parts 5 & 6

 I will clarify this admittedly off-the-cuff statement.
 No one is claiming cures.
-We only aim to ensure most cases remain “mild” or asymptomatic, and should cases become full blown – to reduce the severity of the symptoms.
+We only aim to ensure most cases remain “mild” or asymptomatic through preventative measures (especially based on TCM diagnostic methods to determine a patients “weak points”), and should cases become full blown – to reduce the severity of the symptoms.

 It is exeedingly complex, as trying to “standardize it” is akin to not researching it at all.
 My recommendation: Fund studies on the overall success rates of customized formulas, compared to a control group.
 Do not apply the same formula to an entire group of people to isolate variables – as this was never how the medicine was practiced.
 What are we studying then, at that point?
 The same is true for acupuncture.

-No one is trying to “make” TCM sound scientific, we are simply calling for it to be researched in its own terms as I have just outlined.
-At the very least – use that as the starting point:
+No one is trying to “make” TCM sound scientific (well, perhaps Mao, I’ll get to that later), we are simply calling for it to be researched in its own terms as I have just outlined.
+At the very least – use this as the starting point:

 While I complete my draft, I will provide the following links and will add more in my followup essay.
-These are obviously geared towards acupuncture – the volume of herbal research is far beyond this, I will find examples.
+These are obviously geared towards acupuncture – the volume of herbal research is far beyond this, I will cite many more examples.
 Keep in mind these are samples of what is available in English.